 One of the common forms of brain damage is a traumatic brain injury (TBI), and the effects can be life-altering.
 There are different ways a person can have a brain injury.
 A person can have a severe fall and bust their head on something, or something substantial can fall on a person’s head.
 The most common cause is a TBI in a car accident.
 Whether mild or severe, any damage to the brain can be horrific when it comes to the symptoms.
 One of the worst TBI is a concussion.
 In a car accident, many people come out with whiplash.
 The question arises if it is possible to get a concussion from whiplash.

 Any sudden impact can cause TBI.
 Sports accidents, A car accident can happen with such force; it causes the neck to strain so severely, causing a concussion.
 When it comes to whiplash, it takes a massive blow for a concussion to occur.
 Anyone who receives a head injury for any reason should remain on constant surveillance and close communication for 24 hours or more.
 If a person has a concussion, it is possible to slip into a coma or have permanent brain damage.
-It is critical to take action if a person has any signs or symptoms.
+It is critical to seek urgent care in Fort Worth if a person has any signs or symptoms.
 Medical attention should be a priority.

 Any abrupt movement of the head and neck forward, backward, or side to side can cause whiplash.
 The sudden jolt can harm both the neck and brain, causing a person to become limited due to the movement’s pain and restriction.
 Daily activities can become halted or more complicated.
 Car accidents are the leading causes of whiplash, and it is the most difficult to diagnose since the damage is hard to detect on X-rays.